 It is imperative that there is no obstruction of the vent opening that exits the house.

-Be sure that little flap is not obstructed and it allowed to open and close easily.
+Be sure that the little flap is not obstructed and is allowed to open and close easily.

 The other thing you want to check is the ducting the runs from the outlet of the dryer to the vent opening in the wall.

-If you find any problems with the ducting such as; partial collapsing of any part of the ducting or you find any holes that have developed anywhere along the length of ducting.
+If you find any problems with the ducting such as partial collapsing of any part of the ducting, or you find any holes that have developed anywhere along the length of ducting, it needs to be either repaired or replaced.

-The clothes in a clothes dryer is dried by the tumbling action that happens when the drum is turning with the clothes inside.
+The clothes in a clothes dryer are dried by two things: The first is the tumbling action that happens when the drum is turning with the clothes inside.

 The internal fins that are mounted on the inside drum are what helps to move around the clothes as the drum is turning.

-The other part is the hot air that heats up the inside of the drum and helps to dry the clothes.
+The other part is the hot air that heats up the inside of the drum and helps to evaporate the moisture from the clothes.

 It is applied ONLY to the heating elements with 2 zones or 2 coils (HIGH and LOW heat).
 Only some LG and Samsung advanced Dryers have this type of heating element.
 The majority of other dryers use 1 coil heating element.

-If you suspect the heater is the problem you test the heater for continuity with a multimeter and if it’s bad you can contact the manufacturer of the dryer and purchase a replacement.
+If you suspect the heater is the problem, you need to test the heater for continuity with a multimeter.
+If it’s bad, you can purchase a replacement heating element and swap it out.

-When it is time to replace it you want to be sure that you unplug it from the wall receptacle and open the back access panel.
+When it is time to replace it, you want to be sure that you unplug the dryer from the wall receptacle and open the back access panel.

 Most clothes dryers have a number of these thermostats inside in order to help regulate the air temperature.